Hazing Prevention and Education

 Presidential Working Group on Anti-Hazing Efforts

-On April 2, 2021, following the tragic death of Stone Foltz resulting from an alleged hazing event, President Rodney Rogers announced the appointment of a presidential working group to build a framework for Bowling Green State University’s anti-hazing efforts.
+On April 2, 2021, following the tragic death of Stone Foltz resulting from an event that was later determined to be hazing, President Rodney Rogers announced the appointment of a presidential working group to build a framework for Bowling Green State University’s anti-hazing efforts.
 The Presidential Working Group on Anti-Hazing Efforts has built its report and recommendations upon the Inter-University Council of Presidents’ Anti-Hazing Principles as well as the recommendations made by Dyad Strategies.
 Recommendations were made based on four overarching themes:

 - Policy Development and Implementation